lsst-ts/ts_Dockerfiles/aos_aoclc/README.md

 ## Overview

 The scientific pipeline is installed with the lsst_distrib and lsst_sims packages.
 The modules of phosim_utils, ts_wep, ts_ofc, and ts_phosim are in the **/home/saluser/repos** directory.
+In the build process, the user needs to assign the argument of `IMAGE_TAG` by `--build-arg`.

 ## Tag List